 With their harder diet, they also had teeth wear out faster, so having extra teeth come in during the early 20s was crucial to helping them remain capable of eating until the ripe old age of 35.
 And they needed those teeth.
 Like many animals, primitive anthropoids would normally die soon after their teeth wore out.
 For us, wisdom teeth are a solution without a problem: we can maintain our teeth for our entire lives, and if they do experience wear or are lost, we have solutions like dental crowns or dental implants to maintain chewing function.

 Problems Linked to Wisdom Teeth

 While they serve no useful purpose, we do know that they can cause serious problems.
 Wisdom teeth can become impacted, which means that they run up against a neighboring tooth.
 When this occurs, it can damage the other tooth, sometimes irreparably.
 And they may fail to emerge properly.

 Partially emerged wisdom teeth can trap food, which can then rot, causing very bad breath, and potentially leading to serious infection.
 Even when they fully emerge, they can be hard to clean.
-These teeth are more prone to cavities, are more likely to need root canals, and are more likely to be affected by gum disease, which can lead to their loss as well as the loss of your second molars, too.
+These teeth are more prone to cavities, are more likely to be affected by gum disease, which can lead to their loss as well as the loss of your second molars, too.

 And because there’s no room for them, the emergence of wisdom teeth can lead to serious crowding and crookedness in your other teeth.
 Correcting this may require orthodontics, and may require the removal anyway.